 A napkin is one of those things at a table setting that people take for granted.
-However, not everyone knows how to use it.
+However, it still seems to confuse folks.
 Proper dining etiquette and table manners includes knowing how to use your napkin.

 When dining, using your napkin properly is an important part of the experience.
 Not only is it handy for blotting spills and patting your mouth, but it is also essential when you need to clean your hands.
 Here are some etiquette tips for using your napkin while eating.

 Using Your Napkin at a Restaurant

 - Pick up your napkin as soon as you are seated.
 Once you have been seated at the restaurant, the next thing you should do is remove your napkin from its place.
-Without making a fuss, unfold it and place it on your lap.
+Without making a fuss, unfold it and put it on your lap.
 This is where you should keep it until you need it.
 Take the time to unfold rather than shake the napkin open before placing it on your lap.
 In some restaurants the wait person may provide this service for you, but that is becoming less common.
 However, even if they do, if you prefer, it is perfectly okay to do this yourself instead of waiting for the waiter to place it for you.

 - Keep the napkin in your lap.
 The napkin should remain on your lap until either it is needed or the meal ends.
 You should never use your napkin to clean your silverware or to wipe your face.
 If you need to blow your nose, excuse yourself from the table and dining area and use your handkerchief or a tissue.
 This is not an appropriate use of the dinner napkin.

 - Place the napkin to the side when you get up during the meal.
 If you need to excuse yourself from the table, you should use one hand to pick it up and then loosely fold the napkin, placing it to the left or right of your plate.
 There is no need to refold your napkin, but try not to crumple it or make it into a ball.
 Never leave the napkin on the chair or allow it to drop on the floor.